-Mackenzie Lueck disappearance: 'Person of interest' wanted secret room with hooks on its wall built in home, contractor reveals
+Mackenzie Lueck disappearance: Suspect wanted secret room with hooks on its wall built in home, contractor reveals

 CLICK HERE TO GET THE FOX NEWS APP

-Another neighbor, Tom Camomile, defended the “person of interest” calling him a “professional man” and a “nice guy.”
+Another neighbor, Tom Camomile, defended the “person of interest,” calling him a “professional man” and a “nice guy.”

 “I’m surprised because I wouldn’t take him for that but then we never really know who, what, when, where, or why but I would be really, really surprised if it turns out that he is actually involved in it,” Camomile told Fox News.